AmieDD/ADDVulcan/Communication Systems/56K Flex Magic/README.md

   tryPin('%04d' % i)
 ```

 Unfortunately, it doesn't work!
-But due to our concerns about the accuracy of the data we demodulated, we are already at work improving things.
-It turns out the GNU Radio modem wasn't tuned to the correct frequencies for V.21, and there were numerous bit errors in one side of the conversation.
+But due to our concerns about the accuracy of the data we demodulated, we are already at work improving quality of the demodulated data.
+It turns out the GNU Radio modem wasn't tuned to the correct frequencies for [ITU-T Recommendation V.21](https://www.itu.int/rec/T-REC-V.21/en), and there were numerous bit errors in one side of the conversation.
 Instead of going through the entire process from GNU Radio through Wireshark, we locate the portion of the PulseView decode that closely matches the incorrect challenge.
-It's different by a few bits.
+It's different by a few bits, which is a good sign.

 ![PulseView UART decode of challenge after improving GNU Radio modem](images/pulseview-correct-challenge.png)